Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-s3-object-storage/s3_cache_example.md

 ---
-title: "Example of the table at s3 with remote cache"
+title: "Example of the table at s3 with cache"
 linkTitle: "s3 cached table"
 weight: 100
 description: >-